Open Casting Calls: Finding Acting Auditions

 And remember to audition for off Broadway shows as well.

-Which leads me to my next tip: Networking is the absolute best way to find out about an acting audition.
+Which leads us to my next tip: Networking is the absolute best way to find out about an acting audition.
 So go meet people, ask them what they're doing, and offer your services.
 You'll be shocked at how effective it is.

 When looking for professional acting auditions, make sure you're right for the part.